zhales05/node-api-server-tutorial/README.md

 var politics = "/politics";
 ```

-Then add a <ul> to display the results in index.html
+Then add some angular to display the results in index.html
 ```
 <ul ng-if='politics.length' >
   <li ng-repeat='trump in politics'>